 Ques.35.
 What is Pareto analysis?

-For example, you might find that 20 percent of work can generate 87 percent of more outcomes.
-Or that 70 percent of problems could be resolved by dealing with 20 percent of causes.
+For example, you might find that 20 percent of work can generate 87 percent of the outcomes.
+Or, 80 percent of problems could be resolved by dealing with 20 percent of causes.

 Ques.
 36. What is BPMN?